giuseppetnt/uc-arch-v2/README.md

 # uc-arch-v2

-##### The provided Bash script is a simple program that offers some functionalities for managing packages on a Linux system using the "pacman" package manager and the "yay" utility for AUR packages.
-The script starts by clearing the screen and displaying an ASCII art logo.
-Includes a function called "check_yay" that checks if the "yay" utility is installed on the system.
-If  is not, the user is prompted to install it.
-If confirmed, the script executes the `sudo pacman -S yay` command to install "yay".
+##### This bash script is a simple program that offers some functionalities for managing packages on a Linux arch-based system using the "pacman" package manager and the "yay" utility for AUR packages.

+##### Includes a function called "check_yay" that checks if the "yay" utility is installed on the system.
+If  is not, the user is prompted to install it and executes the `sudo pacman -S yay`.
 Also provides functions for updating pacman packages and AUR packages.

-There are also functions for cleaning orphaned packages and the pacman cache.
+##### There are also functions for cleaning orphaned packages and the pacman cache.
 The "clean_orphans" function uses the `pacman -Qdtq` command to obtain the orphaned packages and then executes `sudo pacman -Rns` to remove them.

-The "clean_cache" function checks the cache size using the "du -sh" command and, if the size is not zero, it executes "sudo pacman -Sc" to clean the cache.
-The user can select an option by entering the corresponding number.
+##### The "clean_cache" function checks the cache size, if the size is not zero, it clean the cache.
+User can select an option by entering the corresponding number.
 In case of invalid input, an error message is displayed.

 ![alt text](img1.png)